YangLi5/comp7940_Chatbot/README.md

 2. Game:24 point
 This is a classic little game where you get 4 numbers between 1 and 10 and add, subtract, multiply and divide to get the number 24.Your time will be recorded and you can compete with others for ranking.
 ```

-## Job division:

-Zixin Chen: Connect the project to the Firebase database; Add function Search for food making videos and Game:24 point